Sustainable Forestry FAQ

 The SFE training program was developed to satisfy the wood-procurement and harvesting requirements of the many SFI-certified wood purchasing companies in Michigan.
 SFE training consists of core and continuing education (CE) training.

 The most recent qualified logging professional standard can be found on this website under the education tab.
-Each logging company must have at least one owner/operator and one key field person (i.e., equipment operators, field supervisors) who have completed the SFE core training program.
+In order to be considered a qualified logging professional crew, each logging crew MUST have at least one key field person (i.e., equipment operators, field supervisors) who have completed the SFE core training program AND has maintained their annual continuing education.
 The core consists of two days of training covering forest ecology, BMPs, MIOSHA awareness, silviculture, and a field course where many of the classroom subjects will be witnessed firsthand.
 An individual must complete all four of the core training sections in order to be qualified under the core program.

 How many CE credits is a class worth?